Vacuum engineering: Applications

 Another technical invention is the vacuum pump.
-Such invention is used to remove gas molecules from sealed volume thus leaving behind a partial vacuum.
-More than one vacuum pumps are used in a single application to create fluent flow.
+Such invention is used to remove gas molecules from sealed volume, thus leaving behind a partial vacuum.
+More than one vacuum pump is used in a single application to create fluent flow.
 Fluent flow is used to allow a clear path made using vacuum to remove any air molecules in the way of the process.
-Vacuum will be used in this process to attempted to create a perfect vacuum.
+Vacuum will be used in this process to attempt to create a perfect vacuum.
 A type of vacuum such as partial vacuum can be caused by the usage of positive displacement type pumps.
-A positive displacement pump is able to transfer gas load from the entrance to the exit port, but due to its limitation of design it can only achieve a relatively low vacuum.
+A positive displacement pump is able to transfer gas load from the entrance to the exit port, but due to its design limitation, it can only achieve a relatively low vacuum.
 In order to reach a higher vacuum, other techniques must be used.
-By using a series of pump such as following up a fast pump down with a positive displacement type pump will create a way better vacuum than using a single pump.
-These combination of pump used is usually determined by the need of vacuum in the system.
+Using a series of pumps, such as following up a fast pump down with a positive displacement type pump, will create a much better vacuum than using a single pump.
+The combination of pumps used is usually determined by the need of vacuum in the system.
+Some applications in the chemical, pharmaceutical, oil and gas and other industries require complex process vacuum systems.

+Materials

 Materials for use in vacuum systems must be carefully evaluated.
-Many materials have a degree of porosity, unimportant at ordinary pressures, but which would continually admit minute amounts of air into a vacuum system if incorrectly used.
+Many materials have a degree of porosity, while unimportant at ordinary pressures, would continually admit minute amounts of air into a vacuum system if incorrectly used.
 Some items, such as rubber and plastic, give off gases into a vacuum that can contaminate the system.
 At high and ultrahigh vacuum levels, even metals must be carefully selected - air molecules and moisture can cling to the surface of metals, and any trapped gas within the metal may percolate to the surface under vacuum.
 In some vacuum systems, a simple coating of low-volatile grease is sufficient to seal gaps in joints, but at ultrahigh vacuum, fittings must be carefully machined and polished to minimize trapped gas.
-It is usual practice to bake components of a high-vacuum system; at high temperatures, any gases or moisture adhering to the surface is driven off.
+It is usual practice to bake components of a high-vacuum system; at high temperatures, any gases or moisture adhering to the surface are driven off.
 However, this requirement affects which materials can be used.
+For low pressure applications, it is possible to post process even 3-D printed plastic to make vacuum systems.

 Particle accelerators are the largest ultrahigh vacuum systems and can be up to kilometres in length.

+Vacuum systems have been studied for a long time so now the properties of basic materials used in vacuum tubes (carbon, ceramics, copper, glass, graphite, iron, mica, nickel, precious metals, refractory metals, steel, and all relevant alloys) and well understood, including their joining techniques and how to deal with common problems such as secondary emission and voltage breakdown.